Lowering cortisol made easy: What really helps

 • Moderate coffee consumption, preferably not after 2 p.m.

-• Screen-free time before bed
+• Screen-free time before going to bed

 • Balanced training with sufficient recovery phases